 In North-Rhine Westphalia, Germany, where forests suffer from severe dieback after pest outbreaks, restoration is still in early stages.
 During a SUPERB demo site visit near Arnsberg, over 15 stakeholders joined a public workshop to discuss forest resilience, species selection, hunting, deadwood, and social-ecological restoration challenges.

-The Playbook aims to help restoration project developers understand existing private finance options and assess whether these can be suitable to meet their needs.
+For restoration project developers to gain access to funding, they must first understand the various sources of finance available and how to access them.
+The Restoration Project Developers’ Playbook on Private Finance (Europe) aims to help restoration project developers understand existing private finance options and assess whether these can be suitable to meet their needs.

 Forest restoration workplans describe restoration measures and activities conducted in each SUPERB demonstration area.
 The workplans serve as a handbook for the demonstration area and provide a practical guide for future forest restoration efforts.